Nmcleon/sorting_algorithms/README.md

-Certainly!
-Here's an updated README with a progress bar indicating a score of 137 out of 200, along with the acknowledgment that not all questions were answered:

 # Sorting Algorithms in C 🧮

 This repository contains implementations of various sorting algorithms.
 These algorithms are designed to sort arrays of integers in ascending order.
 Each algorithm is provided with a detailed description and an analysis of its time complexity.